Cray-HPE/docs-csm/install/deploy_management_nodes.md

     > CASMINST-1093
     > ```

-3. Once all storage nodes are up and the message "...sleeping 5 seconds until /etc/kubernetes/admin.conf" appears on the ncn-s001, it is safe to proceed with booting the **Kubernetes Managers and Workers**
+3. Once all storage nodes are up and the message "...sleeping 5 seconds until /etc/kubernetes/admin.conf" appears on the ncn-s001 console, it is safe to proceed with booting the **Kubernetes Managers and Workers**

    **`NOTE`**: On ncn-s001, run `tail -f messages | grep cloud-init` and when you get see `...sleeping 5 seconds until /etc/kubernetes/admin.conf` then you are ready to boot the masters and workers.